-3. Details of Decisions taken at this meeting can be found in the minutes which will be published as soon as possible after the meeting, and also circulated with the agenda for the next meeting.
-In the meantime details can be obtained by contacting Michaela Gay as above.

-Appendices to reports are available for inspection as follows:-
+- 1. Inspection of Papers: Any person wishing to inspect minutes, reports, or a list of the background papers relating to any item on this Agenda should contact Jo Morrison who is available by telephoning Bath 01225 394358. - 2.
+Details of decisions taken at this meeting can be found in the minutes which will be circulated with the agenda for the next meeting.
+In the meantime, details can be obtained by contacting as above.
+Papers are available for inspection as follows:

-Public Access points - Riverside - Keynsham, Guildhall - Bath, Hollies - Midsomer Norton, and Bath Central, Keynsham and Midsomer Norton public libraries.
+Public Access points - Guildhall - Bath, Riverside - Keynsham, Hollies - Midsomer Norton, and Bath Central and Midsomer Norton Public Libraries.

-For Councillors and Officers papers may be inspected via Political Group Research Assistants and Group Rooms/Members' Rooms.
+For Councillors and officers, papers may be inspected via Political Group Research Assistants and Group Rooms/Members' Libraries.